cpske/ISP/assignment/week1/unit-testing-assignment.md

 # Unit Testing

 There are two parts to this assignment.
 The first part is to test a single function.
-The second part is writing a Fraction class and testing its methods.
+The second part is writing a Fraction class and test its methods.
 Starter code is provided in the Github Classroom assignment.

 ## Clone Your Project from Github Classroom